cjstoneking/neuron_registration/README.md

 ![single_point_registration_figure](figures/single_point_registration_figure.png?raw=true "Registration at a single point")

 Example registration at a single point: local features in an image of a tissue slice (A) are used to identify the best match in the corresponding volume image (B).
 (C) shows the location of this match within the larger image volume.
+The signal in these images is from labeled blood vessels.

 The registration process involves first performing a number of single-point registrations, in which a single point in the slice is chosen and its best match in the volume is identified.
 This is achieved by maximizing local cross-correlation, using a Bayesian optimization approach to minimize computation time.
 An example single-point registration is shown above.
 In the second stage, a global registration between the slice and the volume is obtained by interpolating between the single-point registrations.
 We provide two different interpolation options: *best-fitting plane*, which is appropriate if the slice has little nonlinear deformation relative to the volume, and *Gaussian process*, which can capture nonlinear deformation by estimating a smooth nonlinear transform.